firebitsbr/anonblog/README.md

 # ☠ AnonBlog ☠
-Anonblog lets you asily publish blogs/static sites over the Tor network for anonymity, using a small, lightweight, and extremely secure webserver to prevent being deanonymized.
+Anonblog lets you easily publish blogs/static sites over the Tor network for anonymity, using a small, lightweight, and extremely secure webserver to prevent being deanonymized.

 ## Usage